clintonboys/clintonboys.github.io/_posts/2016-09-27-observed-life-2.md

 Metrics are organised into `domain` (in the mood example: self), `subdomain` (mood), `operation` (allows for incremental updates or inserting new values), `update` (the actual value), `note` (any associated text information or metadata) and `time` (the timestamp associated with the data).
 The emails are caught by being sent to `name+domain@gmail.com`; helpful behaviour that Gmail allows.
 Mail is deleted from the inbox after being processed.

+The text is parsed by spaces; for example I can send an email to `name+self@gmail.com` with subject `mood set 5 sick-with-cold 2016-09-27 08:00:00`.
+Parsing can obviously be made more sophisticated without too much effort.

+--

 ```
 import pymysql
 import datetime